-While we have not been subjected in the past to material civil, regulatory or criminal penalties resulting from untimely compliance or non-compliance with applicable laws and regulations, we could be subjected to civil, regulatory and criminal penalties that could materially and adversely affect the continued operation of our businesses, including: loss of required licenses to operate one or more of our locations, potential breach of our obligations under our lease agreements, significant fines or monetary penalties, or closing of our locations as a preventative measure.
+Untimely compliance or non-compliance with applicable laws and regulations could result in the imposition of civil, regulatory and criminal penalties that could adversely affect the continued operation of our businesses, including: loss of required licenses to operate one or more of our locations, significant fines or monetary penalties or closing of our locations as a preventative measure.
 In addition, changes in these laws and regulations may restrict our existing operations, limit the expansion of our business and require operating changes that may be difficult or costly to implement.